-In India, you have multiple options like savings accounts, liquid funds, FDs, arbitrage funds, and more.
+In India, you have multiple options, such as savings accounts, liquid funds, FDs, arbitrage funds, and more.
 However, not all investment options are suitable for emergency money.
 The primary goal of an emergency fund is liquidity and safety, not high returns.

 Let’s break down where you should and shouldn’t keep your emergency fund, with clear pros, cons, and India-specific considerations.